The 31st is a humorous, Halloween-themed first-person shooter that takes place in a strange world filled with endless hordes of

-The 31st is being independently developed by Terathon Software for PlayStation 4, Windows, Mac, and Linux.
+The 31st is being independently developed by Terathon Software for Windows, PlayStation 5, PlayStation 4, and Xbox One.

 The single player game is long.
 When we say our levels are big and there are lots of things to be done, we mean it!

 There are plenty of secrets to discover, haunted areas to explore, and valuable items to find.

 There are many conventional weapons and several crazy fun guns.

 The game has been greenlit on Steam, and that’s where it

 will be available for purchase on desktop platforms.